FAQ

 If you have an ongoing pregnancy registered in the app and have given birth (Congratulations!), you can enter your baby's birthday.
 When you do so, your pregnancy will be summarized, and a baby profile will be created.
 You can also register children in the app.
 Go to Settings (the little wheel on the homepage) and select +ADD CHILD.
 If you have an ongoing pregnancy, the app will ask if you have given birth and want to summarize your pregnancy or if you want to add a sibling.

-How do I change the name of my baby in the app?
+How do I change the child's name?

 To change the name of your baby in the app, go to Settings > My family.
 Then click Baby > Name.